How to Clean a Diamond Ring: Tips on Taking Care of Your Sparkly Diamond!

 It is also very important to always read the label of your jewelry cleaning solution.
 Follow all directions in order to get the best results possible.
 Solutions like this usually don’t take very long at all, so they are a speedy option for getting your ring cleaned up quickly!

 If you are wondering to yourself, “How often do I need to clean my diamond ring?”, it may be more often than you think.
-Some people tend to think that if they are just washing their hands regularly while wearing their ring, that their ring gets cleaned each time they wash their hands.
+Some people tend to think that if they are just washing their hands regularly while wearing their ring, their ring gets cleaned each time they wash their hands.

 This isn’t really quite accurate, though.
 It may help with some build-up, but it can actually lead to more build-up in the form of soap.
 It also isn’t necessarily good for your ring in terms of loosening up and receiving regular abrasion.